RobertPHeller/MLBJobDescriptions/MLPManagerJobDescription.md

 March 1st.
 Prepare articles for annual town meeting budget, stabilization account (depreciation) deposits, payment of debt or debt interest, put money into reserve.
-- Work with the MLB to submit RFPs or negotiate IGAs for contract renewals for ISP/NOC every 5 years appox. (next is in 2027)
+- Work with the MLB to submit RFPs (Request For Proposals) or negotiate IGAs (Inter-Government Agreements) for contract renewals for ISP/NOC every 5 years appox. (next is in 2027)
 - Manage vendor contracts and relationships: ISP/NOC, other Utilities (such as electric power), generator maintaince, propane, backhaul carriers, and other vendors and contractors.